-Make sure there is a gap of at least 20 mm between the subframe and the wall of a building, for example, for sufficient ventilation.
+Make sure there is a gap of at least 0.75 inch between the subframe and the wall of a building, for example, for sufficient ventilation.

 Pay particular attention to the joints of the decking boards.
 Assemble a double row of joists under the end points of the boards.
-Leave at least 50 mm spacing between both boards to facilitate water run-off.
+Leave at least 2 inch spacing between both boards to facilitate water run-off.